The 3 Stages of Content Creation

-I have low or no expectations about how these casual videos turn out.
+I have no expectations about how these casual videos turn out.
 At this stage, I spend as little effort as possible.
-Therefore, I am not concerned whether the content gets many likes or comments.
+Therefore, I am not concerned whether the content gets any likes or comments.

-There’s a distinction here: I care enough about my audience, and my own explorations, to keep making Stage 1 Content consistently.
-Yet I don’t care how people respond (if they respond at all) because at this stage, it’s meant to be exploratory and experimental.
+An important distinction to make here: I care about my audience.
+And I care about my own explorations too, to keep making Stage 1 Content.
+Yet I don’t care how people respond, because Stage 1 is meant to be exploratory and experimental.

-(2) Test the idea with the market by sharing it on social media (or if you feel shy, then share it first with a supportive group of friends)… and have zero expectations for responses.
+(2) Test the idea with the market by sharing it on social media.
+Have zero expectations.

 (3) Minimize your energy and time when making Stage 1 Content, since you don’t know if your audience will like it, no matter how important you believe the message to be.
-“Casual” is the word that helps me in this situation.
-Definition of casual: relaxed and unconcerned; temporary or impermanent.
+“Casual” is the word that helps me in this situation: relaxed and unconcerned; temporary or impermanent.

-(4) Be prolific and consistent with your Stage 1 Content so that you give yourself many opportunities to explore ideas and different ways of saying things, spending as little energy as you can for each piece.
-Remember, you are testing here, not at all trying to be perfect or polished!
+(4) Be prolific and consistent with your Stage 1 Content, so that you give yourself many opportunities to explore ideas and different ways of saying things, spending as little energy as you can for each piece.
+Remember, you are testing here, not trying to be perfect or polished.

 Only if it gets good feedback from the audience do I then take it to Stage 2…

 Once a month, go back to your recent Stage 1 Content, and see which pieces received the most likes, positive comments, or shares, especially from people who are your ideal readers or clients.